cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 long as it is unique across all files.
 We usually use a variation of the filename to ensure unique include guard macros.

-!!! note "To-Do On Your Own"

-    Change the name of the macro used in both `warm-colors.txt` and `cool-colors.txt` to be `COLORS_TXT`.
-This means both files will be using the same macro name for their include guards.
-Rerun the C preprocessor.
-Try switching the order you include the files in `colors.txt` (e.g., include the cool colors first, and then include the warm colors).
-Can you explain what is going on?

 4. Compiling and Running a Single-File C Program
 --------------------------------------------------------------------------